jappeace/jappeaceApplication/content/nixos-encrypted-btrfs.md

 Commands compiled and included.

 # Getting started
-Get yourself a NIXOS [live usb](https://nixos.org/nixos/download.html).
+Get yourself a NixOS [live usb](https://nixos.org/download.html#download-nixos).
+I use the minimal ISO, because the graphical ISO slows booting and gives no advantage aside from being pretty.
+You can `cat minimal-nixos.iso > /dev/sdX`, where `X` is the usb drive found by `lsblk`.
+`X` should be a letter, numbers indicate partitions, which we don't want to cat upon.
-Boot into it.
+Boot into it on the target machine.

+# Networking
-First step is to setup WIFI:
+Next step is to setup WIFI, you can skip this if you're on Ethernet:

 ```bash
 wpa_passphrase SSID PASS > /etc/wpa_supplicant.conf